-Learn about how to make a good tutorial video and tips that will help you in creating tutorial videos that will stand out.
+Learn about what makes a good tutorial video and tips that will help you in creating tutorial videos that will stand out.

 Making a good video is not rocket science and we all know a thing or two about making videos, but when it comes to tutorial videos we should be careful about a few points.